Skip to Main Content

 What Are the Signs of Fiending for Drugs?

-The signs of fiending for drugs involve displaying an intense urge or craving for a particular drug.
+The signs of fiending for drugs involve having an intense urge or craving for a particular drug, such as shaking, twitching, scratching or picking at their skin, or rocking back and forth.

 The specific signs of drug cravings can vary depending upon the particular substance the person has an addiction to.
 However, there are some common signs to look out for.
 There are psychological, behavioral, and physical symptoms to be aware of.